joseramoncajide/master_data_science_capstone/README.md

  4. Remove uninformative predictors from the dataset
  5. Data transformation: leaving variances unequal is equivalent to putting more weight on variables with smaller variance, so clusters will tend to be separated along variables with greater variance.
 To avoid this all variables were normalized around the mean.

-> **Files**:
+**Files**:

-> [exploratory_data_analysis.Rmd](www.es.es "sdsd"): a R Markdown document
+ 1. [exploratory_data_analysis.Rmd](www.es.es "sdsd"): a R Markdown document
-> [data_preparation.R](www.es.es "sdsd"): a R script that reads the data source file, performs data cleaning, wrangling and the feature engineering process.
-As a result a CSV file is created and ready to be analyzed.
+ 2. [data_preparation.R](www.es.es "sdsd"): a R script that reads the data source file, performs data cleaning, wrangling and the feature engineering process.
+As a result a CSV file is created and ready to be analyzed
-> [data_preparation.ipnyb](www.es.es "sdsd"): a Jupyter Notebook that explains the data preparation process using R
+ 3. [data_preparation.ipnyb](www.es.es "sdsd"): a Jupyter Notebook that explains the data preparation process using R

 ### Modelling

 This is the core activity of the data science project.
 In order to get insight from the data a Machine Learning algorithm was applied to the selected variables.

-> **FIles**:
+**Files**:

->> [clustering.ipnyb](www.es.es "sdsd"): a Jupyter Notebook that perform data modeling phase over the sample dataset using Python and Spark
+ 2. [clustering.ipnyb](www.es.es "sdsd"): a Jupyter Notebook that perform data modeling phase over the sample dataset using Python and Spark
->> [clustering.py](www.es.es "sdsd"): the final application created to run the K-means machine learning algorithm over the full dataset.
+ 2.  [clustering.py](www.es.es "sdsd"): the final application created to run the K-means machine learning algorithm over the full dataset.
-> > [data_merging.R](www.es.es "sdsd"): a R script that joins clustering results with the original dataset and derive new datasets needed to perform the data analysis phase.
+ 3. [data_merging.R](www.es.es "sdsd"): a R script that joins clustering results with the original dataset and derive new datasets needed to perform the data analysis phase.

 ### Data analysis